teijuan/teijuan.github.io/tos.md

 - Explicit sex
 - Gore
-- Minors in kink themes
+- Minors in kink themes [^mnki]

+[^mnki]: Examples of safe cases:
+Child(ren) among with a pregnant adult which's  properly dressed
+A child faking a pregnant belly with something below the shirt for calling attention of a really pregnant adult

 ### My specialities
 - Small rodents<br><small>Rabbits, mice, etc.</small>